 Nicholas has lived in Christchurch since 2012 and is Organist & Co-Director of Choirs at Christ's College and Associate Director of Music at St Mary’s Pro-Cathedral.
 He has also previously served as Assistant Organist and Acting Director of Music of Christchurch Cathedral, as well as Acting Director of Music at Holy Trinity Cathedral, Auckland.

-Dr Sarah Kessans is a US-born New Zealand scientist and biochemist, a multi-national champion in rowing and was in the top 50 applicants—out of over 18,000—in the NASA astronaut programme.
+Dr Sarah Kessans is a US-born New Zealand scientist and biochemist, a multi-national champion in rowing and was in the top 50 applicants—out of over 18,000—in NASA's 2017 Astronaut Candidate selection.

-She’s earned degrees in plant and molecular biologies, worked on a plant-based HIV vaccine, and is now working at the cutting edge of synthetic biology solutions to combat climate change, facilitate space colonisation, and advance innovations in medicine and agriculture.
+She has degrees in plant biology and molecular biology and worked on a plant-based HIV vaccine.
+She now works at the cutting edge of synthetic biology developing solutions to combat climate change, facilitate space colonisation, and advance innovations in medicine and agriculture.
 In short, she’s figuring out what we’ll eat on Mars.

-She uses her work whilst educating and inspiring future leaders to courageously tackle scientific and societal challenges with purpose, integrity, and empathy.
+Sarah also works to educate and inspire future leaders to courageously tackle scientific and societal challenges with purpose, integrity, and empathy.

-Speaking at TEDxChristchurch 2019: Tūrangawaewae probably won’t be the most terrifying thing she’s done; in 2006, she spent 16 hours clinging to a capsised rowboat during her first voyage across the Atlantic Ocean.
+Speaking at TEDxChristchurch 2019: Tūrangawaewae wasn't the most terrifying thing she’s done; in 2006, she spent 16 hours clinging to a capsised rowboat during her first voyage across the Atlantic Ocean.
 Two years later she returned with a crew to complete her mission, setting a world record in the process.

 Southern Cross Irish Dance is a Christchurch-based Irish dance school founded in 2017 by two talented and award-winning dancers—Shannon Dilger and Argene Flack.
 The school is dedicated to providing a fun, inclusive environment where dancers from preschool-age through to adults can create lifelong friendships, develop their coordination, athleticism and rhythm through learning to Irish dance.